jonghyeonk/KB-Contextualization/README.md

 Then, after running the script, trained models and results of predictive process monitoring will be saved in the folder '~\data\output'.

-We also uploaded our trained model used in the paper in the folder '~\data\output_old'.
+We also uploaded our trained models used in the paper in the folder '~\data\output_old'.